zoras/example-sinatra-site/README.md

 ### Bootstrap's JavaScript

-If you need any of Bootstrap's JavaScript you'll either need to use the [customizer](http://getbootstrap.com/customize/) to download what you need, or just use the complete JavaScript file.
+If you need any of Bootstrap's JavaScript you'll either need to use the [customizer](http://getbootstrap.com/customize/) to download what you need, or (as in this example) just use the complete JavaScript file.
 Either way, it goes in `public/js/`.
 Don't forget to enable the bits of Bootstrap CSS (in `_bootstrap_custom.scss`) each JS component requires.

 ## Compass